Kimberly S. Engber, dean

 Cohen Honors students enjoy:

-- The distinction of earning University Honors with optional emphases in leadership, law and public policy, or departmental honors (honors in the major).
+• The distinction of earning University Honors on the diploma with optional emphases in honors leadership, honors law and public policy, Lindquist honors, or departmental honors (honors in the major) on the transcript.

 Honors Curriculum Distinction